Zak-Musah/Apache-Kafka-Data-Pipeline-in-AWS/README.md

   ![Image](Screenshots/P4.PNG?raw=true "P4")

 # Conclusion
 The last but two words in the console consumer “the” and “star” appears one hundred and twentieth and one times respectively in the first instance of file upload to S3, accumulating to three hundred and sixty and three respectively on the third upload indicating the Word Count App is working as expected.
+The application have been tested for all the requirements of the use case.